-ALL FINGERS,
+DON'T BE ALL FINGERS, THINK FIRST

 See the full interview with Stephen Hird and "Blogging - A Short History" at www.uat.edu/digitalcitizenship

-vid you know...

-You can read blogs written by UAT's Studen Ambassadors at www.uat.edu/blogs
+You can read blogs written by UAT's Student

-NEAR SPA UAT Students Fly High Typical commercial flight altitude is 30,000 to 40,000 feet.
+NEARSPACE UAT Students Fly High Typical commercial flight altitude is 30,000 to 40,000 feet.
 UAT students developed a near-space balloon that ascended more than double that distance - far surpassing even the standard for near space altitude of 65,000 feet - reaching an incredible 92,999 feet.
 The group worked for four months in preparation for the launch, hoping it would reach 90,000 feet, or more than 17 miles above the ground.
 On the morning of the launch, the sky was clear and the wind virtually nonexistent -- ideal conditions to launch and track the balloon's ascension.
 The balloon carried a flight computer to log and transmit data of its position, speed, and direction.
-The styrofoam box attached to the balloon also carried an inertial measurement unit, a pressure sensor, a GPS device, a radio, and video and still cameras. attendant devices were found 10 miles from the launch site nearly two hours later.
+The styrofoam box attached to the balloon also carried an inertial measurement unit, a pressure sensor, a GPS device, a radio, and video and still cameras.
+The near-space balloon eventually burst at 92,999 feet, an Arizona record.
+The world amateur highaltitude balloon record is 125,000 feet.
+The balloon's remnants and attendant devices were found 10 miles from the launch site nearly two hours later.
 "We originally had our doubts about whether or not we could pull it off," said Sean Hillmeyer, project launch master.
 "We blew our expectations out of the water."
 Professor Ryan Clarke set the goal of 90,000 feet, which, at the beginning of the semester, seemed impossible to the students of his SCI388 special topics class.
 The students split up into three groups: Engineering, Science, and Logistics.
-The Engineering team was responsible for the flight computer and sensors as well as a wiki page to monitor the freight's weight.
-The Science team planned experiments for the balloon and determined what data would be collected and analyzed.
-The Logistics team ordered parts, researched launch sites, and managed contact with the Federal Aviation Administration to ensure compliance with regulations and codes.
-The team faced challenges leading up to the launch -- some parts were late, preventing a prior flight and additional sensors for the payload.
+The Engineering team was responsible for the flight computer and sensors as well as a wiki page to monitor the freight's weight The Science team planned experiments for the balloon and determined what data would be collected and analyzed.
+The Logistics team ordered parts, researched launch sites, and managed contact with the Federal Aviation Administration to ensure compliance with regulations The team faced challenges leading up to the launch -- some parts were late, preventing a prior flight and additional sensors for the payload.
 They were able to stay organized and plan around the delays, keeping their first launch date intact.
 And, on the day of the launch, some observers claimed to have witnessed the balloon burst and start to come down.
 When the leftovers landed, the team found the instrumentation in great condition.

-One of the team members, Bert

-Regeer, commented, "Standing on

-the ground looking up, you could see

-this little tiny white speck in the air, and

-then suddenly it blows up and it goes all over
+One of the team members, Bert Regeer, commented, "Standing on the ground looking up, you could see this little tiny white speck in the air, and then suddenly it blows up and it goes all over the place.

-the place.
 That was awesome."
 The extent of their success registered slowly after the event.
 "I think the next day everybody started to realize that we had just gone to space," said Hillmeyer.